nkp1111/Yelpcamp-fullstack-project/README.md

     - Add sanitize-html and express-mongoose-sanitize for preventing mongo injection
     - Minor changes to cookies
     - Add helmet for security

+14. Deploying the App
+    - Add Mongo store for session storage

 ## Acknowledgement